Cardinals clinch NL Central title by beating Brewers 6-2

 Mikolas (12-13) struck out nine and allowed only four hits and one walk.
 The Brewers’ lone run off him came in the sixth when Rowdy Tellez hit his 34th homer.

 Milwaukee trailed 2-0 when starter Adrian Houser (6-10) left due to a strained right groin with one out in the fourth.
-Brewers manager Craig Counsell said Houser likely will go on the injured list.

-The Cardinals grabbed sole possession of first place on Aug.
-6 and have been there ever since as part of an exciting season that’s included Pujols hitting his 700th career homer, Goldschmidt and Nolan Arenado making MVP arguments and Adam Wainwright and Yadier Molina becoming the most prolific battery in MLB history.

-“Extremely magical when you really think about it,” manager Oliver Marmol said.
-“What’s more important about all of it is you’ve got MVP candidates on our corners, you’ve got Yadi and Waino chasing 325 (starts together), you’ve got 700 from Albert, and they never made it about themselves.
-They always pointed toward winning and taking a step toward a championship.
-That tells you a lot about the character and the culture of this club.”
+Houser was pitching to Pujols when the right-hander reacted with obvious discomfort.

+Brent Suter took over and allowed a two-out homer to Knizner that made it 4-0.
+The homer was Knizner’s third of the season and ended his 0-for-22 slump.

 TRAINER’S ROOM